How to make moi moi in Nigeria

 In Nigeria there are local stores where such is ground, the home blender doesn’t do a good job)

-Once ground, while still in the container, add maggi(seasoning), ground-nut oil. just pour in the oil and stir, add about two cooking spoon full or (about 5 to 10 cl), add salt to taste.
+Once ground, while still in the container, add 2 seasoning cubes, 100ml vegetable oil. just pour in the oil and stir, add about two cooking spoons full or (about 5 to 10 cl), add salt to taste.

-Once the taste seem nice, add the sliced or whole egg to the misture (or you can choose to add while in moi-moi plates) some people also use corned beef or fish.
+Once the taste seems nice, add the sliced or whole egg to the mixture (or you can choose to add while in moi-moi plates) some people also use corned beef or fish.

-Just perboil fish with some ingredients (maggi/onions/carrot) remove the center bones/pieces them a bit and then add them to the misture (this is the most porpular one in our home)
+Just parboil fish with some ingredients (maggi/onions/carrot) remove the center bones/pieces them a bit and then add them to the mixture (this is the most popular one in our home)

-A particular green leave is used to wrap moi moi locally in Nigeria, people say it tastes better than the ones in plates, for me, I hardly notice any different.
+A particular green leave is used to wrap moi moi locally in Nigeria, people say it tastes better than the ones in plates, for me, I hardly notice any difference.